Al-xandr1/Al-xandr1/README.md

 ### Hi there 👋

-🔭 I’m currently working on Sberbank at Samara
+🔭 I’m working on Sberbank at Samara

-🌱 I’m currently learning Go as a one of the popular languages
+🌱 I’m currently learning Go, when I get a free minute :)

 #### Here is a short describe of my skills: